xuzhi2021/ESCodeGen/README.md

 **appendix - specific search list.csv:** 194 papers from Domain-Specific Literature Search.
-If you filter out those with exclude=1, you will get 136 candidate paper.
+If you filter out those with exclude=1, you will get 136 candidate papers.
 If you check those with selected=1, you will get 17 relevant papers where we snowballed on.

 **appendix - snowball backward (after searching).csv:** 258 papers got by searching keywords on 1037 candidate papers from backward snowballing.
-If you filter out those with exclude=1, you will get 160 candidate paper.
+If you filter out those with exclude=1, you will get 160 candidate papers.
 If you check those with selected=1, you will get 8 relevant papers.

 **appendix - snowball backward (after searching).csv:** 251 papers got by searching keywords on 7056 candidate papers from forward snowballing.
-If you filter out those with exclude=1, you will get 132 candidate paper.
-If you check those with selected=1, you will get 1 relevant papers.
+If you filter out those with exclude=1, you will get 132 candidate papers.
+If you check those with selected=1, you will get 1 relevant paper.